 Note: Your signature should conform with your name as printed above.
 Please sign exactly as your name or names appear on this Proxy.
 When common units are held jointly, each unitholder should sign.
 When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
 If the signer is a partnership, please sign in partnership name by authorized person.